wvwwvwwv/scalable-delayed-dealloc/README.md

 * Lock-free epoch-based reclamation.
 * [`Loom`](https://crates.io/crates/loom) support: `features = ["loom"]`.

-## Memory Overhead

-Retired instances are stored in intrusive queues in thread-local storage, and therefore additional space for `Option<NonNull<dyn Collectible>>` is allocated per instance.

 ## Examples

 This crate can be used _without an `unsafe` block_.